Christian-Me/healthy-indoors-project/readme.md

 The need of an **as healthy as possible** indoor environment became necessary as it became obvious that [the virus is likely to be able to spread via aerosols](https://www.who.int/news-room/commentaries/detail/transmission-of-sars-cov-2-implications-for-infection-prevention-precautions) which could stay longer in the air and travel further inside rooms as droplets.

 Reading this study by [Risk assessment of aerosols loaded with virus based on CO2-concentration](https://blogs.tu-berlin.de/hri_sars-cov-2/wp-content/uploads/sites/154/2020/08/hartmann_kriegel_2020_en_v3.pdf) and many other publications and working in an open space office environment I was wondering if it is possible to develop indicators for the employees to be aware of the risk and take action.
 As humans are not good in sensing CO2 levels (or other gas concentrations affecting the air quality) sensors could be a possible way to help.

+[Lately I was pointed to this Video](https://youtu.be/u2rNX2T2Hew?t=364). **This made me aware that other factors (humidity, temperature, particles) are important to factor in.** because they effect the *Virus Health (survivability)* and *Immune System health*.
+It could be important not only to concentrate on CO2 levels as an indicator to reduce the potential concentration COVID-19 (or other) Viruses but also on factors which maybe reduce the survivability of the virus and (perhaps most important) the immune system health of the occupants of a building.
+We could perhaps raise the risk of an infection if we do too much ventilation(?) and lower the temperature and weaken our immune system?

 As we do not have to fit a [square container in a round canister](https://spacecenter.org/apollo-13-infographic-how-did-they-make-that-co2-scrubber/) when CO2 levels are rising.
 We can simply open the windows.
 In the beginning of the colder period and higher risk of infections of any kind the question is when, for how long.
 Second if the air exchange is sufficient.
 Mid of September Europe is seeing a second wave rising and as the outside temperatures will fall soon the need of an air exchange perhaps must be indicated due to the discomfort of cold air.
 Noisy street sounds might also prevent people from opening the windows.